Family Assessment Counseling & Education Services

 As of March 15th we are gradually beginning to open the offices for spaced services with family members.
 Please contact the office for available onsite appointments.

 Otherwise, we are currently offering telehealth services.
-We have 200 sessions each week staffed by professional therapists and monitors on zoom.
+We are currently conducting over 200 sessions each week staffed by professional therapists and monitors on zoom.
 FACES offices in Fullerton, Laguna Hills, and Los Angeles are open on a limited, appointment-only basis to ensure health and safety of our clients and staff.
 For more information about COVID-19 COVID19.CA.GOV

 Your actions save lives